-The same cannot always be said of source B, a set of partbooks known after their copyist and owner, Robert Dow (1553-88), Fellow of Laws at All Souls' College, Oxford.
-Copied c.
-1581-8, perhaps in Oxford or in London,3 this set of five partbooks is a crucial source for Tudor polyphony, although the fact that the texts were evidently copied in before the notes frequently renders questions of text underlay unclear.
-What is more, comparison with other sources such as the printed Cantiones sacrae of Byrd indicate that Dow, far from being a 'passive transcriber,' often 'adjusted the musical texts as he copied them, imposing his views about how words and music should be fused together.'4 This may have often included changing rhythms.
-For this reason, in this edition the underlay is primarily taken from A, although any alternatives are always provided.
-Ultimately however, given that both Baldwin and Dow were prone to changing the word underlay according to their taste (and there is reason to believe that their approach to ficta and accidentals was similar), we should avoid the notion that sources such as these can fully represent the 'composer's intentions', not only in terms of underlay but also more generally.
-Rather, we should consider them as material records of how this piece was regarded and mediated by individuals during a time in which notation was far more flexible than it is now, and in which performers exerted a much larger degree of agency over textual details as they typically do in classical music today.5 When dealing with this repertory the task of the editor is, in my view, to work out and sort through the various readings, decide which are principal and variant, and then to equip the performer with the necessary critical apparatus to understand and freely to alter the editor's decisions (if they so desire).
-The concept of Urtext is, for this repertoire, unattainable and even undesirable, and this piece is an excellent example of why this is.
+The same cannot always be said of source B, a set of partbooks known after their copyist and owner, Robert Dow (1553-88), Fellow of Laws at Souls' College, Oxford.
+Copied between c.
+1581-8, perhaps in Oxford or in London,3 this set of five partbooks is a crucial source for Tudor polyphony, although the fact that the text was evidently copied in before the notes frequently renders the underlay unclear.
+What is more, comparison with other sources such as the printed Cantiones sacrae of Byrd indicate that Dow, far from being a 'passive transcriber,' often 'adjusted the musical texts as he copied them, imposing his views about how words and music should be fused together.'4 For this reason, in this edition the underlay is primarily taken from A, although any alternatives are always provided.
+Given that both Baldwin and Dow were prone to changing the word underlay according to their taste (and there is reason to believe that their approach to ficta and accidentals was similar), we should avoid the notion that sources such as these can fully represent the 'composer's intentions', not only in terms of underlay but also more generally.
+Rather, we should consider them as material records of how this piece was regarded and mediated by individuals during a time in which notation was far more flexible than it is now, and in which performers exerted a much larger degree of agency over textual details as they typically do in classical music today.5 Consequently, when dealing with this repertory the task of the editor is, in my view, to work out and sort through the various readings, decide which are principal and variant, and then to equip the performer with the necessary critical apparatus to understand and freely to alter the editor's decisions, if they so desire.
+The concept of Urtext is, for this repertoire, both unattainable and often undesirable.

-While text underlay and accidentals are the most frequent areas in which the editor and performer must make such textual decisions, Taverner's first 'Dum transisset' presents a rarer and more fundamental structural dilemma.
-That is, whether it is to be performed as a responsory, with some or all of its complementing plainchant (incipit, verse and Gloria), or as a motet without any of these elements, as is modelled by sources A and B. Though in A this is less so: in the tenor and first bass parts, the presence of signa at the places marked with rehearsal figures in this edition suggests that there may have existed, in Baldwin's conception, the possibility of performing the piece following its original responsory structure (i.e. repeating 'ut venientes' after the verse and 'Alleluia' after the Gloria).
-Perhaps the performers of the Baldwin version had the plainchant to hand in a liturgical book or
+While text underlay and accidentals are the most frequent areas in which the editor and performer must make such textual decisions, this piece presents a rarer and more fundamental structural dilemma.
+That is, whether it is to be performed as a responsory, with some or all of its complementing plainchant (incipit, verse and Gloria), or as a motet without any of these elements, as is modelled by sources A and B. Though A less so: in the tenor and bass I parts, the presence of signa at the places marked with rehearsal figures in this edition suggests that there existed, in Baldwin's conception, the possibility of performing the piece following its original responsory structure (i.e. repeating 'ut venientes' after the